scuba-illinois/mp-2-system-development/README.md

 **Task 1:** *highlight all posts in the front page of the r/science that has been highly upvoted*.
 More precisely, add a green box around the posts that have a score of at least 200.

 **Task 2:** *hide all posts in the front page of the r/science community that have not been highly upvoted until the user clicks to reveal the original post*.
-Specifically, add an *interstiatial* (i.e., an element that overlays another) to cover posts with a score less than 100.
+Specifically, add an *interstitial* (i.e., an element that overlays another) to cover posts with a score less than 100.
 Add the ability to click the interstitial (or a button) to remove the interstitial and reveal the post.

 Because of how Reddit renders its interface, please view the posts in **compact mode** (see the image below) and apply the highlight and interstitial elements to at least the top 10 posts.
 If you want to apply the elements to posts beyond the top 10, look into [**Mutation Observers**](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), but this is not required!